zombiezen/mcm/README.md

 })
 EOF

 $ mcm-luacat foo.lua > foo.out     # Run the Lua script and create a
                                    # catalog file.
 $ sudo mcm-exec foo.out            # mcm-exec applies a catalog directly
                                    # to the local system.
-$ mcm-catbash < foo.out > foo.sh  # mcm-catbash converts a catalog into
+$ mcm-shellify < foo.out > foo.sh  # mcm-shellify converts a catalog
-                                  # a self-contained shell script.
-This
+                                   # into a self-contained shell script.
-                                  # can be used to run over SSH, etc.
+                                   # The script can be used to run over
+                                   # SSH, etc.
 ```

 ## Building